-From an amateur blog celebrating vintage photography to a professional business campaigning for the future of analog cameras, Film’s Not Dead is challenging the success of digital image making.
+From an amateur blog celebrating vintage photography to a professional business campaigning for the future of analogue cameras, Film’s not Dead is challenging the dominance of digital image making.

-Tori Khambhaita, 25, originally started Film’s Not Dead seven years ago as a blog to write about photography exhibitions and news within the analog photography community.
+Tori Khambhaita, 25, originally started Film’s not Dead seven years ago as a blog, writing about photography exhibitions and news for the analogue photography community.

-The company now buys and sells vintage cameras online from their office in Camden and owns a stall at the Backyard Market in Brick Lane, East London.
+The blog became a company, which now buys and sells vintage cameras online from their office in Camden and own a stall at the Backyard Market in Brick Lane, East London.

-Film photography has been Khambhaita’s hobby since she was a teenager.
-She used to spend time taking pictures of people and street scenes.
+Film photography has been Khambhaita’s hobby since she was a teenager, when she used to spend time taking pictures of people and street scenes.

-She started her blog in 2010 when the digital cameras were dominating the market.
-She soon saw an increase in the numbers of enthusiasts for film photography and the started to build a community.
+She started her blog in support of analogue equipment in 2010 when digital cameras began to dominate the market.
+She soon saw a response from enthusiasts for film photography and she started to build a community.

-Khambhaita decided to establish the company in 2012 to serve this growing community and to make sure vintage photography was kept alive amidst a massive decline in sales and usage of analog cameras.
+Khambhaita decided to establish the company in 2012 to serve this growing community and to make sure vintage photography was kept alive amidst a massive decline in sales and usage of analogue cameras.

-Khambhaita told ELL: “We wanted to help people and make sure that we are serving the survival of analog cameras, to provide it to the next generation of photographers to make sure film photography being kept alive and used by the next generations, not just the previous ones.”
+Khambhaita told ELL: “We wanted to help people and make sure that we are serving the survival of analog cameras, to provide it to the next generation of photographers to make sure film photography is being kept alive and used by future generations, not just previous ones.”

-When they began the business, many around them predicted its failure because of the rise of digital cameras.
+When they began, many around them predicted failure because of the dominance of digital cameras.
 However, their determination appears to have led to a success story.

-Khambhaita believes the analog cameras business is better than ever before.
+Khambhaita believes enthusiasm for analogue cameras business is bigger than ever before.

-“We buy and sell analog vintage cameras that we refurbish, clean and test.
+“We buy and sell analogue vintage cameras that we refurbish, clean and test.
 We also give a one-year guarantee with our cameras.
-When we started this project it was quite hard to find and buy analog cameras and we couldn’t find anyone offering guarantees which we found it tricky,” she said.
+When we started this project it was quite hard to find and buy analogue cameras and we couldn’t find anyone offering guarantees which we found it tricky,” she said.